gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Well maybe you should have thought of that before you ran away!"
 Noxy snapped.

-The *tralpa* pulled himself up to his full height.
+Yangyal pulled himself up to his full height.
 "I didn't run away," he said indignantly.
 "I was trying to do my duty because *your mother* wasn't doing *hers*."
 Then his eyes widened.